jtbldrco/LWComCon/c++/README.md

 ## Example C++ Use Case: A Full (yet simple) implementation and demonstration of Lightweight Command and Control

-This subdirectory project employs all the pieces above in a working example that is intended to be run from two console windows to illustrate the dynamics.
+This subdirectory project employs all the pieces above in a working example that is intended to be run from three console windows to illustrate the dynamics.

 See [./lwcomcon_full/](./lwcomcon_full/).